TMLN1234/uol-ddf-2026-portfolio-mai-linh/exercises/exercise1_electrical_circuits.md

 ![Video](../videos/ex01_task2_2_frequencies.gif)

 Overall, we observed that, at lower frequencies (f = 5 Hz) the LED was flickering slower.
-With higher frequency, the LED was flickering faster and was barely visible at around f = 45 Hz.
+With higher frequency, the LED was flickering faster and was barely noticeable at around f = 45 Hz.
 At f = 100 Hz the LED appeared to be on continuously because our human eyes cannot perceive the fast changes anymore.
-But overall, the brightness intensity remained constant.